 Typically Neurofeedback training is done twice a week.
 Sessions are about 45 minutes each which includes time to discuss symptoms and improvements, set up, and do the training.
 The actual amount of time for training will vary based on what is most effective for each client.
 Sessions may be held more frequently should a client be in crisis.

-Bloomington Neurofeedback does not bill insurance.
+Bloomington Neurofeedback is an Out-of-Network provider and does not bill insurance.
 We know that paying out of pocket is not easy.
-That is why each client is provided with a particular kind of invoice called a “superbill”.
+That is why each client can be provided with a particular kind of invoice called a “superbill”.
 It contains all the information that your insurance company will need, including the aforementioned CPT codes.
 You can submit those to your insurance company for potential reimbursement.
 We can also help you provide more information, should your insurance company request it.
 We will work with you to help you get your out of network benefits.

 The simple answer is – it works.
 The outcomes have repeatedly been shown to be 70-85% effective with a variety of conditions.
 The nervous system can be over-aroused, under-aroused, or have general instability.
 Neurofeedback addresses each of these unhealthy states and can lead to remarkable change.